Catholic Church sexual abuse cases by country: Argentina

-Accused Diocese of Mendoza priest Fr.
-Nicola Corradi was also charged by authorities in Buenos Aires province of sexually abusing children at a school in La Plata.
+Accused Diocese of Mendoza priestNicola Corradi was also charged by authorities in Buenos Aires province of sexually abusing children at a school in La Plata.
 The Antonio Provolo Institute for the Deaf in Mendoza province, where Corradi was also accused of molesting children, kept secret archives in the province's city of La Plata.
 The La Plata school where Corradi is accused of molesting children is also a sister school to the Antonio Provolo Institute.
 Corradi was later convicted for the Mendoza sex abuse charges and received a prison sentence of 42 years.